If you or someone you live with develops symptoms

 If you develop symptoms of Covid-19, you should self-isolate and access NHS Test and Protect or call 0800 028 2816 to book a test.
 If you do not have the necessary information to complete the online booking form, call 0300 303 2713.

 Phone your GP or 111 if your symptoms are severe.

 The University has established the Covid Rapid Response Team: a dedicated contact line and 24-hour response service that is fronted by the St Andrews Covid Helpdesk.

 Students and staff should notify the Covid Rapid Response Team of any of the following situations to help us manage the virus within the community.

 - experiencing symptoms of Covid-19

 - contacted by NHS Test and Protect tracing team

 - close contact with someone who tested positive for Covid-19

 NHS Scotland has published a comprehensive guide to self-isolation.

-If you need support please contact email@example.com or phone +44 (0)1334 46 4146.
+If you need support, please contact the St Andrews Covid Helpdesk by emailing email@example.com or phoning +44 (0)1334 46 4146.